genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/set-up.md

 ### Entity level (row level)

-GENESIS_AUTH_PERMS runs automatically on start-up and creates a memory-mapped file that acts as a big key-value pair – for example, User J has access to Counterparty 1, User J has access to Counterparty 2, User K has access to Counterparty 1, User K has access to Counterparty 4, etc. .
+GENESIS_AUTH_PERMS runs automatically on start-up and creates a memory-mapped file that acts as a big key-value pair.

+For example, User J has access to Counterparty 1, User K has access to Counterparty 2, User L has access to Counterparty 4, etc..

 If there is no appropriate entry in the file, the user won’t have access.

 You must keep the process running, as it maintains itself automatically whenever any permissions change.
 If you a permission is changed on this way, then the change is automatically reflected on screen.
 If I have a grid on screen with 4 trades from Counterparty 1 and my permission to view that counterparty are withdrawn,  those 4 trades disappear from my screen immediately.

-From here, we use the example in the documentation at Dynamic Authorisation - examples - john.hendry - Confluence (atlassian.net).
+**From here, we use the example in the documentation at Dynamic Authorisation - examples - john.hendry - Confluence (atlassian.net).**

 There are some additional pieces of info we might want to add at a later date.
 We can discuss another day.